 Here’s a 1970 Chevy Impala Custom Coupe that offers plenty of originality – not least the total of 45,965 miles that it has traveled in its entire lifetime!

-The Cranberry Red metallic paint is the original color and is certainly one of the more striking colors available that year.
+The Astro Blue metallic paint is the original color (code 25) and is certainly one of the more striking colors available that year.

 While much of the Impala remained the same as the 1969 models, the changes it did receive were to the front and rear.
 The formal roof line you see here was a unique feature of the Custom Coupe.

 At the rear, while still mounted in the bumper, the horizontal taillights of the previous year were now replaced with vertical “slot” style lights.

 Inside, the Impala came with a cloth and vinyl interior with the all-vinyl seen here available as an option (was standard in the convertible).
 Vinyl was offered in 5 different color choices.

 Underneath the hood the Impala came with a 155 horsepower 250 cubic inch, inline six cylinder engine.
 This car was purchased with the base V8, a 350 cubic inch, 250 horsepower engine that cost an additional $112.
 The standard transmission was a 3-speed manual.
 This car was ordered with a Powerglide transmission and cost $174.

 In addition to the $384 air conditioning option this Impala is also fitted with; a stereo AM/FM radio, power brakes and power steering – options costing $239, $64 and $105 respectively.

 Chevrolet built 612,800 Impalas for the 1970 model year with no breakdown between body styles (except the convertible which sold 9,562 cars).